Xeon 6520P vs Xeon w7-3465X

 So, is Xeon 6520P better than Xeon w7-3465X?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Xeon w7-3465X is ahead with a 16.3% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Xeon 6520P pulls ahead with 52.9% better Geekbench multi-core.
 Xeon 6520P also has the bigger cache pool with 92% larger total L3 cache (144 MB vs 75 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon 6520P is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon 6520P is the stronger fit.
 You are getting 52.9% better Geekbench multi-core, backed by 24 cores and 48 threads.
-It also carries the larger cache pool with 92% larger total L3 cache (144 MB vs 75 MB).
+It also has the larger cache pool with 92% larger total L3 cache (144 MB vs 75 MB).

 Which one is the smarter buy today, not just the cheaper CPU?